thattimelessman/RaktJaal/README.md

   or Google. `authProvider` on the donor doc records which one was used (`password` or `google.com`) for analytics only; it doesn't affect matching.
+- Email/password accounts must verify a 6-digit OTP (sent to their own inbox) before they can sign in. `signInWithEmail` checks `cred.user.emailVerified`, and if it's `false`, it fires off a fresh OTP, signs the session back out, and surfaces a "verify your email" message rather than letting an unverified session through.
 - If someone signs in with Google and later tries to sign up with the same email/password, Firebase throws `auth/account-exists-with-different-credential`, which the app surfaces as a friendly error instead of failing silently.
 - `ensureUserProfile` backfills a `users/{uid}` profile doc on first Google sign-in without clobbering any existing data.
+- Account deletion also requires a fresh OTP: `/api/account/delete` verifies the code server-side, then deletes the `users/{uid}` Firestore doc and the Firebase Auth user in the same request.

 ---